What ABCD means to Children for Health right now!

 We are adapting this and calling it our ABCD Framework, and we are developing an approach, some questions and some methods for programmes use to find out from adolescents themselves how best to design interventions.

 We will soon be working closely on this with Peek Vision who have done some fantastic work in Botswana (among other countries).
 They conduct school screening using the Peek Acuity vision check app to screen children for vision problems at school.
 Information on children requiring further examination is automatically sent to a local eye care professional who can provide treatment (e.g. glasses, eye drops) or refer them on for specialist care.
+Update 2020, our Eye Health book and poster are available now!

 They are interested in involving us to ensure that those children who need to wear spectacles feel confident and happy to do so.